In Kent there are over 60,000 properties that are at risk of flooding from:

 Coastal erosion

-Coastal erosion occurs when the coastline is eroded by the action of the sea, leading to the loss of land.
-Whilst coast protection works are not the same as coastal flood defences, they can contribute to the effectiveness of flood defences along a shoreline.
+Coastal erosion happens when the the sea wears away the coastline.
+This can lead to the loss of land.
+Coast protection works are not the same as coastal flood defences.
+However, they can still help improve flood defences along a shoreline.

 Coastal flooding